alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

 # Dialog Models and the Alexa Skill Builder

 Well after I finished developing Room Finder, Amazon released a new 'dialog model' system.
 This system supposedly lets you fill an intent which has multiple slots "more easily and accurately".

-So say my estate agent skill wants to find out where a user wants to buy, what type of house they want, and what their budget is.
-Before dialog models, I'd have had three separate intents for this.
+Here's an example:  my estate agent skill wants to find out where a customer wants to buy, what type of house they want, and what their budget is.
+Before dialog models, I'd probably have needed three separate intents for this.
 The dialog model allows me to put all these slots in one 'BuyHouse' intent, but still retrieve them one by one from the user.
 I can then confirm each slot with the user (to check it's what they wanted to say) as I go.
 When every slot is filled, I can then confirm the overall intent.

-See [this blog post](https://developer.amazon.com/blogs/alexa/post/02d828b6-3144-46ea-9b4c-5ed2cbfadb9c/announcing-new-alexa-skill-builder-beta-a-tool-for-creating-skills) and the Alexa Skill Directive documentation for some more details.
+See [this neat blog post](https://developer.amazon.com/blogs/alexa/post/02d828b6-3144-46ea-9b4c-5ed2cbfadb9c/announcing-new-alexa-skill-builder-beta-a-tool-for-creating-skills) and the [Alexa Skill Dialog docs](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/dialog-interface-reference) for some more details.

-I have made a very simple demo of using dialog models and DynamoDB which you can find at [knowlsie/favourite-places-alexa-skill](https://github.com/knowlsie/favourite-places-alexa-skill), but I'm not going to explain dialog models in detail; it's more of a change to the Alexa Skill request interface than to the SDK.
-The only real change they make SDK-wise is to add a bunch more 'default listeners'.
-These are used to either 'elicit' an answer for a particular a slot, to 'confirm' a slot's value, or to 'delegate' this process to the Alexa Skill itself.
+I'm not a huge fan of the dialog model system, but I've made a very simple demo of using a dialog model and DynamoDB within the alexa-sdk, which you can find at [knowlsie/favourite-places-alexa-skill](https://github.com/knowlsie/favourite-places-alexa-skill).

+Beyond that, I'm not going to explain dialog models in any detail here; it's more of a change to the Alexa Skill request interface than to the SDK.
+The only change this makes SDK-wise is to add a bunch more 'default listeners'.
+These are used to either 'elicit' an value for a particular slot, to 'confirm' a slot's value, or to 'delegate' this process to the Alexa Skill itself.

 **Room Finder is not at all compatible with dialog models or skill builder, as it uses AMAZON.YesIntent and AMAZON.NoIntent.**